cheney-yan-ifl/cdk-demo/README.md

 - **Security**: Ensure proper access controls and audit trails

 ### 5. Production Safety
-- Production databases are isolated and require privileged access, which we tend not trust random runners.
+- Production databases are isolated and require privileged access, which we tend not to trust random runners
 - DevOps teams have the expertise to handle exceptions quickly
 - Manual execution provides an additional safety gate
 - Allows for maintenance windows and stakeholder coordination

 **Note**: This approach is based on operational experience and may vary by organization.
-There is no one-size-fits-all solution.
+There is no one-size-fits-all solution. **WE CAN AUTOMATE, for sure, but should we?**

 ## Migration Strategy